-It was also important that this award stands apart from the Leadership Award, so as not to confuse leadership and volunteerism, especially considering the work that went into the consultation process to define and quantify leadership within Macra.
+It is important that this award stands apart from the Leadership Award, so as not to confuse leadership and volunteerism, especially considering the work that went into the consultation process to define and quantify leadership within Macra.

 Step 1: Nomination

 Candidates for the volunteer award can only be nominated by another member.
-The nomination form will list three attributes that, through our consultations, we consider to be important for the volunteers within the organisation to have.
+The nomination form will list three attributes that we consider to be important for the volunteers within the organisation to have.

 - Positive attitude